Back to Reputation Management

 How the Chrome Extension Checks Your Profile Without API Access

-This is where things get practical. booteek's Chrome Extension takes a different approach to profile checking.
+This is where things get practical. booteek's Chrome Extension takes a different approach.
 Instead of connecting to your Google account (which requires permissions, passwords, and API access that Google restricts heavily), it reads your publicly visible profile page — the same page your customers see when they search for you.

 The whole process takes about 30 seconds.
 You get a percentage score and a field-by-field breakdown showing exactly what's there and what's not.
 No login to a separate platform.
 No sharing your Google credentials.
 No API calls that could trigger Google's increasingly sensitive automated systems.
 The extension simply reads what any customer would see and organises that information for you.